hiuchida/exam/en/menu-settings.md

   * Private (Unchecking the public settings): Publishing the menu for only authorized users.

 Each subject are mapped to HTTP header value by settings.
-Refer to [Customizing Web Application Module] / "5 Define the HTTP header as role information" about how to set.
+Refer to Installation Guide / <a href="customizing-web-application-module.md#http-header">5 Define the HTTP header as role information</a> about how to set.
 Type regular expressions in the access control.
 Regular expressions judge the subject against its header value.
 If it is true, allows reference.
 If you specify more than one access control, it is judged as the sum operation of all.